-The size of the ADU should be proportional to the size of the principal building and the overall lot, ensuring it does not overwhelm the property or surrounding area Multi-residential Building(s) (Sections 150-8(B)(2) and 150-18) Proposed High-Level Requirements for new multi-residential buildings in Residential District(s) and in CG District: a.
+• The gross floor area of any building containing an ADU shall not exceed (a) [50/75]% of the gross floor area of the principal building or (b) [7-10]% of the overall lot size.
+Multi-residential Building(s) (Sections 150-8(B)(2) and 150-18) Proposed High-Level Requirements for new multi-residential buildings in Residential District(s) and in CG District: a.
 Applicability: Applies to: i.
 Any residential building(s) with 3+ unit or more dwelling units on any lot in the residential district(s) or CG District (but not the CR Retail Commercial District) ii.
-More than one principal building taking the form of cottage court or cluster housing2 may be constructed on any lot in the residential district(s) or CG District so long as the lot area is not less than 12,000 square feet iii.
+More than one principal building taking the form of cottage court or cluster housing 2 may be constructed on any lot in the residential district(s) or CG District so long as the lot area is not less than [12,000] square feet iii.
 Any new construction or conversion of a building for use as multi- residential building or the development of cluster or cottage court housing requires site plan review and approval by the Planning Board b.
-Occupancy and Use Requirements appliable to all dwelling units in connection with any new construction of multi-residential building(s) (including cluster or cottage court housing): Occupants must either (i) meet the same criteria set forth under the occupancy and use requirements applicable to apartments in CR District (see above) or (ii) be employed by a business located in the Village and resident at such dwelling unit for a period of not less than six (6) consecutive months during any calendar year.
+Occupancy and Use Requirements appliable to all dwelling units in connection with any conversion or new construction of multi-residential building(s) (including cluster or cottage court housing): Occupants must either (i) meet the same criteria set forth under the occupancy and use requirements applicable to apartments in CR District (see above) or (ii) be employed by a business located in the Village and resident at such dwelling unit for a period of not less than [six (6)] consecutive months during any calendar year.
 Requirements to apply to all dwelling units in any multi-residential building.

-Cluster Housing: A residential development pattern in which homes are grouped close together in order to preserve shared open space or natural areas on the same site.
+2 Cluster Housing: A residential development pattern in which homes are grouped close together in order to preserve shared open space or natural areas on the same site.
 Cottage Court Housing: A group of small homes arranged around a shared courtyard or green space, typically on a single lot, designed to promote community interaction and efficient land use.